-These 3 companies offer hotel pick-up in most popular tourist destination in Bali (including Canggu, Seminyak and Ubud).
+These 3 fast boat companies offer hotel pick-up in most popular tourist destination in Bali (including Canggu, Seminyak and Ubud).

-Port #3: Ferry from Benoa to Nusa Penida
+Port #1: Sanur to Nusa Penida by Ferry

-A little further south of Serangan is Tanjung Benoa, which is the main departure point for pricy round-trip day cruises to neighbouring Nusa Lembongan.
+A little further south of Serangan is Tanjung Benoa, which is the main departure point for pricy day trip cruises to neighbouring Nusa Lembongan.

-There used to be a few ferry companies operating from this harbour to Nusa Penida, but nowadays it’s mainly used for boat cruises like Bounty Cruises and Island Explorer, who offer round-trips from Bali to Nusa Penida and Lembongan.
+There used to be a few ferry companies operating from this harbour to Nusa Penida Island, but nowadays it’s mainly used for boat cruises like Bounty Cruises and Island Explorer, who offer round-trips from Bali to Nusa Penida and Lembongan.

 Port #4: Padangbai to Nusa Penida by Ferry